 Spirit in the Desert Retreat Center welcomes all people to experience the pure beauty of God’s creation in the Sonoran Desert of Arizona.
 The sunsets are breathtaking and the sunrises are announced by the calls of the Cactus Wren and Gambel’s Quail.
-The gardens around the facilities on the eight-acre campus are filled with natural plants, trees, and many species of Sonoran Desert cacti.
+The gardens around the facilities on the nine-acre campus are filled with natural plants, trees, and many species of Sonoran Desert cacti.
 At an altitude of 2,580 feet the campus is somewhat cooler than the Phoenix metro area, especially in the glorious evening and early morning hours.

 When you arrive, you will be warmly welcomed by a people-centered staff who will orient you to your surroundings.
 All bedrooms have private bathrooms, a patio or balcony, most with spectacular mountain views.
 Our experienced chefs will serve homemade, healthy meals and our heated swimming pool and Jacuzzi are available for your enjoyment and relaxation.
 Meeting rooms with WiFi and AV support are provided for a successful meeting or retreat.